Annapurna North Base Camp Trek - 14 Days

 Thirteenth Day, Drive Back from Pokhara to Kathmandu.
 The route takes you through scenic landscapes and picturesque towns.
 Rest in a Hotel After Reaching Kathmandu.
 Fourteenth Your Departure from Kathmandu.

-During The Annapurna trek, Camping is Essential in most parts of the trek as Lodges and Teahouses are not Available in Most Parts of Trek.
+During the Annapurna trek, Camping is Essential in most parts of the trek as Lodges and Teahouses are not Available in Most Parts of Trek.
 The Facilities can Be Basic.

 During the Annapurna North Base Camp trek, you will be accompanied by a knowledgeable and experienced local guide who will lead the way, ensure your safety, provide cultural insights, and share information about the surrounding landscapes and landmarks.